Smith County Texas assistance programs.

 Helping Hands of Kilgore – Resources offered include limited prescriptions, bus tickets for Kilgore area residents to Tyler and Longview, and limited assistance with paying for utilities and emergency gasoline.
 A food pantry is also offered.
 201 South Martin, Kilgore, TX 75662, dial 903-984-1796

 St. Vincent De Paul may help and offer financial assistance with bills such as rent, water, and gas.
-Clothing closet and a food pantry is offered too.
-Location is 410 South College, Tyler, Texas 75702.
-Phone 903-592-0027
+The parishes have a thrift store, clothing closet and a food pantry is offered too.
+There are multiple churches in Smith County, such as Immaculate Conception Conference.
+The location is 410 South College, Tyler, Texas 75702.
+Phone 903-592-0027, or more Smith County St. Vincent de Paul programs.

 Bethesda Health Clinic – Is a primary medical service provider.
 Provides labs and other medical tests.
 Additional health services include ultrasounds, x-rays, dental care including fillings and extractions.
 Wellness programs and diabetic education may also be provided.
 A sliding fee scale is in place to help you save on and pay your medical bills.
 Phone number is 903-596-8353